university-of-york/uoy-app-course-search/README.md

 To reinforce an accessibility-first approach, we use ARIA roles and reference these in automated tests where possible.

+### Functional tests

+We use [Cypress](https://www.cypress.io) for functional tests.
+To execute them

+1. start the application locally
+2. run `npx cypress run`

+Note that we have had problems running Cypress tests using Windows Subsystem for Linux.
+The workaround for this has been to run the tests using Node on Windows.

 ## Code formatting and linting

 This project uses [Prettier](https://prettier.io/) for code formatting and [XO](https://github.com/xojs/xo) for linting.
 To format the code and run these checks: